Robert Amey Called to the Bar 2012

 - Advising directors and shareholders on a wide range of corporate matters.

-- Kinaz v Adler, freezing injunction over properties worth several million pounds following alleged fraudulent transactions.
+- Kinaz v Adler, acting as sole counsel for the defendants in relation to a freezing injunction over assets worth several million pounds, following an alleged fraud.

 - Acting for victims of the Madoff Ponzi scheme.